chillguycode/PneumoDetect/README.md

 ---

+## Testing and Continuous Integration

+### Running Tests Locally

+The backend includes a comprehensive test suite using `pytest`.

+1.  **Install development dependencies:**
+    Ensure your `requirements.txt` includes `pytest`, `pytest-mock`, `httpx` and `onnx`.
+Then install them into your virtual environment:
+    ```bash
+    pip install -r requirements.txt
+    ```

+2.  **Run the test suite:**
+    From the root directory of the project, execute `pytest`:
+    ```bash
+    python -m pytest
+    ```
+    This will automatically discover and run all tests in the `api/tests/` directory.

+### Continuous Integration (CI)

+This project uses **GitHub Actions** to automatically run the test suite for every `push` and `pull request` to the `main` and `develop` branches.
+This ensures that new changes do not break existing functionality.

+The workflow is defined in the `.github/workflows/tests.yml` file and performs the following steps:
+1. Checks out the latest code.
+2. Sets up a specific version of Python.
+3. Installs all required dependencies from `requirements.txt`.
+4. Generates a dummy ONNX model to make tests fast and self-contained.
+5. Runs the entire `pytest` suite.

+You can view the status and logs of the CI runs under the "Actions" tab of this repository.

+---

 ## API Endpoint Documentation

 The API is not directly exposed to the host machine.
 All requests must go through the Nginx proxy running on port `8080`.